 The Pathway of Photosynthesis

 The majority of plants produce 3-carbon acid called 3-phosphoglyceric acid (PGA) as a first product during carbon dioxide fixation.
-Such pathway is known as C3 pathway which is also called Calvin cycle.
-This cycle occurs in three steps: carboxylation, reduction, and regeneration.
+Such a pathway is known as the C3 pathway which is also called the Calvin cycle.

 In the first step, the two molecules of 3-phosphoglyceric acid (PGA) are produced with the help of the enzyme called RuBP carboxylase.
 Later in the second and third steps, the ATP and NADPH phosphorylate the 3-PGA and ultimately produces glucose.
 Then the cycle restarts again by regeneration of RuBP.

-Beans, Rice, Wheat, and Potatoes are example of plants that follows C3 pathway
+Beans, Rice, Wheat, and Potatoes are an example of plants that follow the C3 pathway

-Every photosynthetic plant follows Calvin cycle but in some plants, there is a primary stage to Calvin cycle known as C4 pathway.
-Plants in tropical desert regions commonly follow C4 pathway.
-Here a 4-carbon compound called oxaloacetic acid (OAA) is the first product by carbon fixation.
+Every photosynthetic plant follows Calvin cycle but in some plants, there is a primary stage to the Calvin Cycle known as C4 pathway.
+Plants in tropical desert regions commonly follow the C4 pathway.
+Here, a 4-carbon compound called oxaloacetic acid (OAA) is the first product by carbon fixation.
 Such plants are special and have certain adaptations as well.

-To know more about C3 and C4 pathway and photosynthesis in plants, vist BYJU’S.
+To know more about C3 and C4 pathway in plants, visit BYJU’S.